-Introduced by Dukes Wilhelm IV and Ludwig X, within the context of the provincial system, the German Beer Purity Law was adopted on 23rd April 1516 in Ingolstadt, Bavaria.
+Introduced by Dukes Wilhelm IV and Ludwig X, within the context of the provincial system, the Reinheitsgebots (most commonly translated at German Beer Purity Law) was adopted on April 23rd,1516 in Ingolstadt, Bavaria.
 It was imposed as a state regulation to improve the quality of the beer, which at that time was an important constituent of the population’s daily diet.
-Also for the economical reason that bread was a main-staple food, and the Dukes wanted to avoid a price war between brewers and bakers, and thus they limited the production of beer to one type of grain, barley.
+There was also an economical reason: Bread was a main-staple food, and the Dukes wanted to avoid a price war between brewers and bakers, and thus they limited the production of beer to one type of grain, barley.
 The purity order initially covered the Duchy of Bavaria only, but they felt so strongly about it that nationwide adoption was one of Bavaria’s preconditions for the unification of Germany in 1871, against strong opposition from brewers outside that state.
 It became a nationwide law in 1906.

 No rule without exceptions: In Germany, ‘specialty beers’ that do not conform to the specifications of the Beer Purity Law may also be brewed.
 This ruling applies to all German states, with the exception of Bavaria.
 It allows brewers to produce beers containing spices, such as aniseed, cinnamon or cloves, and fruits, such as oranges or cherries.
 The Beer Purity Law doesn’t apply to those who brew less than 53 gallons per year for private consumption.
 There are also exemptions for production intended solely for export markets.

 Hops, and their associated tannins and bitter compounds, don’t only give beer its characteristic taste.
 They also have an important preservative effect.
-During the Middle Ages, beers that were barrelled and taken on voyages upon the high seas were brewed with more hops in order to prolong their life.
+During the Middle Ages, beers that were barreled and taken on voyages upon the high seas were brewed with more hops in order to prolong their life.
 The preservative effect of hops is important because German beers are rarely pasteurized – except for the non-alcoholic malt beers and beer-based shandies that, due to their sugar content, are pasteurized to prevent fermentation.
-By the way: The optimum drinking temperature for German beers is between 7 °C and 9 °C, although for some beer varieties it is between 10 °C and 12 °C. At these temperatures, German beers unfold their full aroma and taste at their best.
+By the way: The optimum drinking temperature for German beers is between 45°F and 48°F, although for some beer varieties it is between 50°F and 54°F. At these temperatures, German beers unfold their full aroma and taste at their best.

-Nope, beer is not the culprit and definitely not to blame for the development of a ‘beer belly’.
+Beer is not to blame for the development of a ‘beer belly’.
 Rather, its components conspire to stimulate your appetite.
 If you eat fatty foods more often, all those excess calories might mean that you acquire a ‘beer belly’.
 The rule is: Beer doesn’t make you fat – but it might well give you an appetite!

 Of course, German beer is so pure and good for you, it is considered by many to be a nutritious food item!
 While individual rules and restrictions exist, many employees will enjoy a small beer with their lunch break and that is completely acceptable.